animachine/docs/dom-picker.md

 # DOM Picker

 In animachine you can refer to DOM nodes with css selectors.
-The DOM Picker makes is easier to pick DOM nodes automatic css selector generator and graphic navigator for the DOM tree.
+The DOM Picker makes is easier to pick DOM nodes with automatic css selector generator and graphic navigator for the DOM tree.

 ###[Try out here!](demo.animachine.org/#/Picker)